jeromeetienne/slides/webar-fullstack-qconsf-2015/slides.md

 ### Hololens

-- Made by microsoft
+- It is a AR device Made by microsoft
+- Not cheap...
+Announced SDK for $3000
 - No Wire!
+You can walk around

 ---